 As a student you face many demands including academic pressure, the need to balance work and family commitments, social and cultural issues and financial pressures.
-If you are having difficulty dealing with stress, contact Student Life and Learning.
+If you are having difficulty dealing with stress, contact Student Wellbeing.

-If you are concerned that drugs, alcohol, gambling or any other personal issues are having an impact on your life, USC offers a free, confidential counselling service.
+If you are concerned that drugs, alcohol, gambling or any other personal issues are having an impact on your life, confidential appointments can be made with Student Wellbeing.